Buena Park High School: Athletics

 Buena Park's sports teams are known as the Coyotes, and are members of the CIF Southern Section.
-They compete in the Freeway League against the other five high schools in the district.

-The 2001 football team made it to the D3 CIF Championship game and lost to Brea Olinda.

-In addition, The 2008 water polo team placed second in the freeway league and advanced to the CIF quarter finals.
-In 2019, the girl's water polo won CIF.
-In 2022, the boy's water polo advanced to the semi-finals.

-The 2009 Girls' Varsity Tennis team advanced to CIF for the first time in BPHS history.
-The Cross Country team also advanced to CIF for the first time in almost 20 years under the leadership of Barry Migliorini.
-The Cross Country team swept the freeway league titles for the Frosh off and JV levels, varsity came in second losing to Troy high school.
+They compete in most sports in the Freeway League against the other five high schools in the FJUHSD.
+Cross country is also one of the most winning sports at Buena Park, followed by wrestling, water polo, and football.
+The cross country team advanced to CIF for the first time in almost 20 years under the leadership of Barry Migliorini.
+The cross country team swept the Freeway League titles for the Frosh off and JV levels, varsity came in second losing to Troy High School.
 In 2011, they won the league title and went on to the CIF SS finals and one individual boy, Gilberto Solorza, advancing to the state finals in cross country.
-Cross Country is also one of the most winning sports in Buena Park, followed by Wrestling, Water Polo, and Football.
-In 2016, the Varsity football team was undefeated and went on to CIF.
-In 2019, the cross country team would make their 18th appearance at the CIF championship.
+In 2019, the cross country team would make their 18th appearance at the CIF Southern Section finals.
 As for the women's cross country team, this would mark their third CIF appearance since 1997.

+In 2001, the football team made it to the CIF-SS Division IX Championship game and lost to Brea Olinda.
+In 2016, the varsity football team went unbeaten and untied in the Freeway League for the first and only time in school history and went on to CIF, capping a string of seven straight winning seasons under head coach Anthony White.

+In 2008, the boys water polo team placed second in the Freeway League and advanced to the CIF-SS quarterfinals, and in 2022 advanced to the semifinal round.
+In 2019, the girls water polo won the CIF-SS Division 6 title, the first team title in school history.

+The 2009 Girls' Varsity Tennis team advanced to CIF for the first time in BPHS history.